What California Employees Are Exempt from FLSA Overtime Laws?

 - They must be paid at least a minimum amount dictated by law in order to be exempt from overtime pay requirements.

-Further complicating the classification of exempt employees in California is the fact that the legislators often change the law resulting in many unexpected twists in it.
-For example, Medical profession exemptions include physicians, but not nurses, and pharmacists are no longer automatically considered to be California exempt employees.
-Attorneys are exempt, but paralegals are not, and while certified public accountants are exempt, uncertified accountants are not.
-Overtime lawyers specializing in overtime law are not a luxury in California, but a necessity.
+Exempt classification can be complicated due to variations in the law.
+For example, Medical profession exemptions include physicians but not nurses, and pharmacists are no longer automatically considered to be California exempt employees.
+Attorneys are exempt but paralegals are not, and while certified public accountants are exempt, uncertified accountants are not.

-If you are employed in the State of California and feel that your employer has misclassified you as a California exempt employee, it is in your best interest to contact a reliable overtime attorney who will help you determine if you might have a valid case.
+If you are employed in the State of California and feel that your employer has misclassified you as a California exempt employee, you can submit your information using our online intake form for a free and confidential review.